Exponentiality of first passage times of continuous time Markov chains: Introduction

-Then varying the birth, mutation, migration and death rates, some simulations of the law of the time $T$ allow us to conclude that the consideration of interactions among two stochastic evolutionary forces, mutation and migration, can expand our understanding of the adaptation process at the population level.
-In particular, it shows under which conditions on mutation and migration rates, pathogen can adapt swiftly to a given multicomponent treatment.\\
+Then varying the birth, mutation, migration and death rates, some simulations of the law of the time $T$ allowed us to conclude that the consideration of interactions among two stochastic evolutionary forces, mutation and migration, can expand our understanding of the adaptation process at the population level.
+In particular, it showed under which conditions on mutation and migration rates, the pathogen can adapt swiftly to a given multicomponent treatment.\\

 This paper is organized as follows.
 In section 2, we establish a general criterion for a measure $\mu$ to satisfy (\ref{exponential}) and we study the connections between such measures and quasi-stationary or quasi-limiting distributions.
 Then, in the third section, we give some sufficient conditions for (\ref{exponential}) involving the special structure of the chain on a partition of the state space $E$.
 In particular, Theorem \ref{th3} and its consequences allow us to provide some examples where exponentiality may hold without quasi-stationarity.
 An example of application in adaptation theory is provided in Subsection \ref{ept1}.
 The fourth section is devoted to the presentation of some examples in the setting of branching processes where exponentiality implies quasi-stationarity.